 Renata wrote the story, in collaboration with Abi.
 She also developed the website and coordinated communications between the collaborators.

 Renata lives at Rock Valley, just a few kilometres from the Eastern side of Bungabbee Forest.
-She and her partner, Don Metcalfe, are full time volunteer wildlife carers and current custodians of Araucaria Wildlife Sanctuary, which focuses on habitat restoration and wildlife rescue, rehabilitation and release.
+She and her partner, Don Metcalfe, were full time volunteer wildlife carers for more than 10 years, caring for hundreds of marsupial animals.
+She now focuses on caring for the flora and fauna at Araucaria Sanctuary in Northern NSW, Australia.
 In a 'previous life' Renata worked as an academic and researcher at Southern Cross University in the field of primary, secondary and adult education and research with children and young people, with a particular focus on the role of technology in supporting teaching and learning.
-Renata's current focus lies in caring for land and wildlife and collaborating with locals to save Bungabbee Forest.
-She hopes this story will inspire others to realise that they CAN make a difference if they are passionate and care about the environment.
+Renata hopes this story will inspire others to realise that they CAN make a difference if they are passionate and care about the environment.

 (photo by Peter Derrett)

 Jenny Dowell OAM who narrated our story is best known as a former Mayor of Lismore City Council.
 Before she entered politics she was a teacher of deaf children, a lecturer in special education and an advisor on the needs of Aboriginal children with conductive hearing loss.
 Her special interest has always been language and speech development in young children and she is passionate about words, conversation and reading.
 The opportunity to narrate this beautiful and important story also appealed to Jenny’s dual commitment to our natural environment.
 Jenny moved to Lismore in 1991 and although she lives in suburban Goonellabah, wallabies, koalas, echidnas, possums, brush turkeys, wonga pigeons, kookaburras, blue tongue lizards, carpet snakes and many little birds regularly visit her garden.